crate/crate/docs/appendices/release-notes/unreleased.rst

 =====

 - Reduced the default :ref:`initial concurrency limit
-  <node_limits.initial_concurrency>` for operations like ``INSERT INTO FROM
+  <overload_protection.dml.initial_concurrency>` for operations like ``INSERT
-  QUERY`` from 50 to 5.
+  INTO FROM QUERY`` from 50 to 5.
 This is closer to the behavior before 4.6.0.
   If the nodes have spare capacity for a higher concurrency the effective concurrency limit will grow dynamically over time, but it will start out lower to avoid overloading a cluster with an initial spike of internal requests.

-- Added various :ref:`node limit <node_limits>` settings to control the concurrency of operations like ``INSERT INTO FROM QUERY``.
+- Added various :ref:`overload protection <overload_protection>` settings to
+  control the concurrency of operations like ``INSERT INTO FROM QUERY``.

 - Fixed an issue that caused ``ALTER TABLE <tbl> ADD COLUMN <columName> INDEX USING FULLTEXT`` statements to ignore the ``INDEX USING FULLTEXT`` part.